openfaux/openfaux-website/README.md

-# How to
+# Openfaux website

 ## Overview

-This is meant to be a quick guide to getting started with all of the tools we use in this repo.
+This readme is meant to be a quick guide to getting started with all of the tools we use in this repo.

 Once you've completed this guide you should be ready to start contributing.

 ## Installation